WayneDW/More-than-Algorithms/README.md

 >> 1 2
 ```

-Declare a pointer to a function
+declare a pointer to a function
 ```c++
 int sum(int a, int b) {return a + b;}
 int main() {